Ambitious project helps ensure smooth streets, other upgrades

 In addition to the maintenance assessment program, Neel-Schaffer helps advertise and secure construction bids and helps provide construction engineering and inspection services for the paving projects.
 Neel-Schaffer also coordinates infrastructure planning with the local utility companies to help avoid costly open cuts after a road is newly paved.

 In 2016, Neel-Schaffer helped the City identify 92 roads for paving, with funding through a $5 million bond issue.
 That project was completed in the summer of 2017, and came in under budget.
-Neel-Schaffer then identified more streets for paving, and those will be completed in the fall of 2017.
+Neel-Schaffer then identified more streets for paving, and those were completed in the fall of 2017.

-The streets that were not paved in 2017 are already assessed and will be prioritized as the City prepares its paving list for 2018-19 and beyond.
+The streets that were not paved in 2017 were assessed and were prioritized as the City prepares its paving list for 2020-21 and beyond.
 On average, roads are paved in two-year cycles, depending on available funding.
-The latest rounds (2014-15, and 2016-17) were the most aggressive the City has pursued while working with Neel-Schaffer, each time passing $5 million bonds.
+The latest rounds (2014-15, and 2016-17) were the most aggressive the City has pursued while working with Neel-Schaffer, each time passing $5 million bonds, and in 2020 the City passed a $6.5 million bond, with $5.5 million targeted for paving in 2021.